 Are Subway Tiles Difficult To Install?

-Subway station, lined with classic beige subway tiles and bold red accents, complementing the sleek, modern train platform design.
+Subway station, lined with classic beige subway tiles and bold red accents, complements the sleek, modern train platform design.

 What Are Subway Tiles?